Danish11400/learning-html-css/readme.md

 ```
 - look here how many transations i add in this ..
 ## timing-function
-- in this we canm add speed eg.
+- in this we can add speed eg.
 if we type```ease-out``` it starts quickly and slows down
 if we type ```ease-in```it starts slowlu and speeds up
 if we type ```linear```it moves in constant speed eg.